Updated on: September 21, 2023

 And speaking of speeds, hide.me’s free plan is pretty fast — websites usually loaded instantly, HD videos loaded in 2–3 seconds, and it only took me 6–7 minutes to torrent a 2.2 GB file.

-hide.me’s paid version allows 10 connections and adds great streaming support, as it works with popular platforms like Netflix and Amazon Prime — however, unlike ExpressVPN and CyberGhost VPN, it can’t access Hulu.
+hide.me’s paid version allows 10 connections and adds great streaming support, as it works with popular platforms like Netflix and Amazon Prime — however it can’t access Hulu.

-You also get access to Multihop, which sends your traffic through 2 VPN servers, adding an extra layer of security.
-You also get hide.me Bolt, an experimental feature that might significantly increase VPN speeds, and port forwarding, which lets you connect to more peers to increase your P2P speeds.
+You also get access to Multihop, which sends your traffic through 2 VPN servers, adding an extra layer of security. hide.me Bolt is another experimental feature that’s included, which can significantly increase VPN speeds.
+Finally, there’s port forwarding, which lets you connect to more peers to increase your P2P speeds.

 hide.me has affordable plans that start at $3.84 / month.
 There’s a 30-day money-back guarantee for all plans.